-We bought the tickets on the spot for 50 Cad/adult (kids under 5 are free) and went outside towards the gondola.
+We bought the tickets on the spot (kids under 5 are free) and went outside towards the gondola.
 Our boy enjoyed running around on the grass, and lots of cyclists were enjoying their beer or ice cream on the patio at Banded Peak Base Camp.
 I learned the restaurant hosts a summer cycling challenge, Parkway to Pint.

 As we were nearing the gondola, I could see the look of amazement in our boy’s eyes.
 Once we stepped into the enclosed gondola, he was mesmerized that we were moving.
 It’s always a more memorable experience with kids through their curious eyes.

 We were looking all around on the ski slopes in hopes of seeing bears, but we weren’t lucky this time.
-The higher the gondola went, the more views of the Lake Louise across the valley opened up.
+The higher the gondola went, the more views of Lake Louise across the valley opened up.
 Victoria Glacier above the lake is so vast that you don’t realize it seeing it from the lakeshore.

 It took around 15 minutes to arrive at the top of the gondola; then, we went straight to the viewing platform – see the view below or on video here.